txzhao/Model-Control-RCV/progress_log.md

 | crabReq | Angle between the longitudinal line and the car direction.
 This angle combined with the curvature radius will through Ackerman optimal steering give the wheel angles. |

 - **next move:**
-Implement PI controller in ROS and try it with a predefined path.
+  - Implement PI controller in ROS and try it with a predefined path.

 ### 2017-11-15

 - **done:**
+  - done with the meeting with Eric;
+  - changed some parts of the steering joints of back wheels;
+  - enabled joystick node connection with gazebo.
 - **next move:**
+  - solve the issue of the spinning back wheels.

+### 2017-11-16